 This app is free.
 And I’m not a professional software developer.
 As such, the app may contain flaws or errors, and no warranty, express or implied is given.

 Like anybody, I’m curious how many people are using this app, and how.
-This means that I collect a running log of basic information like as the date, time, SQL command and hashed IDs of the channel, team and user ID.
+This means that I collect a running log of basic information, such as the date, time, SQL command and hashed IDs of the channel, team and user ID.

 I don’t share logs or usage information with anyone else, no matter what.